-I’m writing because I really couldn’t sit by passively any longer.
+I’m writing the open letter to myself because I really couldn’t sit by passively any longer.
 I’m very disappointed in you.
 I’m sad that you don’t treat yourself with more care, that you don’t buy yourself the best and do the very best for YOU.
-You don’t take time to think through every part of the scenario, but hey, I guess that’s how you learn about you.
+You don’t take time to think through every part of the scenario, but hey, I guess that’s how you learn about YOU.

 Don’t you know that you deserve the best?
 That even though you second-guess yourself, really, deep down, you are worthy and loved more than you will ever know?
 Don’t take yourself for granted, otherwise, others will do the same thing.